Ubeswap Audit

 Duplicate code.
 Informational

-functions are duplicates.
-Permit memory
+Description: In Permitable.sol, the _permit() and _permitMemory() functions are duplicates.
+Permit memory is never used.

 Result: Acknowledged without action due to low risk.